mantzas/patron/docs/clients/Clients.md

 ## HTTP Client
 Patron provides an HTTP client which integrates tracing into all outgoing requests by wrapping the default `net/http` client.
 Users can configure the client's Timeout, RoundTripper and/or set up a circuit breaker.
+In order to propagate the traces, the HTTP request context needs to be set.

 ## AMQP
 The AMQP client allows users to connect to a RabbitMQ instance and publish messages.
 The published messages have integrated tracing headers by default.
 Users can configure every aspect of the connection.